If I had to look back, I’d say that there is one clear point marking a “before and after” in my coffee journey.

 Luckily, there are many places in Asia and Latin America.
 Not only for coffee, but also for vacation in general.

 For instance, you can go to Sumatra and see some stunning nature at Lake Toba, and visit a coffee farm at the same time.
 Sounds, epic right?
 It definitely is.
-I went there earlier in 2019, and it was one of my best origin trips ever.
+I went there back in 2019, and it was one of my best origin trips ever.

 Consider a coffee plantation tour